finanalyst/collection/README.md

 *  throw a NoPodInCache Exception if there is no pod associated with either the database or the underlying cache.
 If the original filename is used after an alias have been generated, the Exception will also be thrown.

 # Asset-cache methods
 Asset-cache handles content that is not in Pod6 form.
-The instance of the Asset-cache class is passed via the plugin-data interface of `ProcessedPod`, so it is available to all render and compilation plugins, for example in the plugin callable:
+The instance of the Asset-cache class is passed via the plugin-data interface of `ProcessedPod`, so it is available to all plugins after the setup milestone, for example in the plugin callable:

 ```
 sub render-plugin( $pp ) {